Lonar Lake: By-products of the lake

-The Gazetteer chronicles the findings of the British administrators and scientists, notably, Colonel Mackenzie, scientist Dr. I. B. Lyon, J.O.Malcolmson and Plymen, agricultural chemist.
+The Gazetteer chronicles the findings of the British administrators and scientists, notably, Colonel Mackenzie, scientist Dr. I. B. Lyon, J. O. Malcolmson and Plymen, agricultural chemist.
 Some extracts from Plymen's report, given in quotes, are informative.

 The saline deposits obtained from the lake are rather of an exceptional nature.
-Compared with the most famous salt lake in India, the Sambhar Lake in Rajsthan (India), it will be seen that whereas at Lonar the carbonates of soda are the most important, in the case of the Sambhar Lake the deposits of sodium chloride or common salt give the lake its value.
+Compared with the most famous salt lake in India, the Sambhar Lake in Rajasthan (India), it will be seen that whereas at Lonar the carbonates of soda are the most important, in the case of the Sambhar Lake the deposits of sodium chloride or common salt give the lake its value.
 The modes of formation are also entirely different and it is practically certain that the Lonar salts are derived from an unknown source in the bed of the lake.
 It is true that water is continually flowing into the lake and that except by evaporation there is no loss.
 The main feeder stream could not however supply this amount of alkali nor could the other smaller supplies coming in during the rains, for on all sides of the lake vegetation is abundant, particularly where the main stream flows in continuously.
 Were any quantity of alkali present in this water, vegetation would suffer considerably and, with exception of a few varieties of plants, eventually die out entirely.

 The salts collected from this lake vary in their nature and composition and from their-appearance are easily separated by men accustomed to handling them.
 Various names are given to some five or six main varieties, but there is no fixed line between one salt and another, their compositions depending upon the period and condition of crystallization.
 At the present time large quantities of these salts are lying on the shores of the lake...